JETSTAR AIRWAYS PTY LTD

 - we prove that the damage was caused or contributed by negligence of the Passenger or the person who received the payment, or

 - we prove that the person who received the payment was not entitled to compensation.

 - We are not responsible for any illness, injury or disability, including death, attributable to your physical condition or for the aggravation of such condition, except to the extent that any applicable law requires otherwise.

-- Where your travel is wholly within Australia and is not International Travel our liability for loss or Damage is limited to A$1,600 per Passenger for your Checked Baggage and A$160 per Passenger for your Cabin Baggage.
+- Where your travel occurs before 1 October 2019, is wholly within Australia and is not International Carriage, our liability for loss or Damage is limited to AU$1,600 per Passenger for your Checked Baggage and AU$160 per Passenger for your Cabin Baggage.

 - Where the Warsaw Convention applies, the limit is 250 francs (about AU$32) for each kilo of your Checked Baggage affected and 5,000 francs (about AU$640) for your Cabin Baggage, unless Article 25 of the Warsaw Convention applies, in which case these limits do not apply.

 - If neither the Warsaw nor the Montreal Convention applies, different limits may apply.